-3.11 Sustainability
+3.13 Sustainability

-An essential reason for the Nita M. Lowey 21st Century Community Learning Centers Expanded Learning Program grant is to be able to cover the cost of a robust and comprehensive plan to improve the academic, emotional and social needs of at-risk students.

-Each school will work closely with the 21st CCLC Advisory Board, comprised of parents/adult family members, community leaders, District leaders, Integrated Services Coordinator (ISC), Intervention Teacher, regular teachers and students, that will be established at the beginning of Year 1 to support and provide input in the development of the during school hours program.
+An essential reason for the Nita M. Lowey 21st Century Community Learning Centers grant is to be able to cover the cost of a robust and comprehensive plan to improve the academic, emotional and social needs of at-risk students.
+Each school will work closely with the 21st CCLC Advisory Board, comprised of parents/adult family members, community leaders, District leaders, site coordinator, teachers and students, that will be established at the beginning of Year 1 to support and provide input in the development of the after school program.
 The advisory board will meet at least twice a year and will be leveraged to assist in finding external funds from local foundations and businesses.
 Local county funds will be pursued to offset program costs.
 The three schools have a solid reputation of requesting/accepting gifts from individuals and agencies.
 The 21st CCLC program at each facility will continue to leverage these resources and develop additional partnerships to obtain enough funds in years 3 to 5 to maintain the original level of service, both in quantity and quality.
 Once the grant funding decreases and ends, we have a commitment and loyalty of our partners such as School District of Osceola County, School District of Osceola County-School Advisory Council (SAC), Adult Learning Center Osceola, Dragon Financial, Junior Achievement of Central Florida, School Nutrition Services, University of Florida College of Agricultural and Life Sciences Department of Family, Youth and Community Sciences, American Endowment Foundation, All American Youth Sports, North Star Counseling of Central Florida, Panda Express, Super Kids Sport Center, and Publix to name a few.
 Organizations like these are committed to the betterment of the community and the success and well-being of families living in the community.
 We will continue to look to our partners for continued support in terms of in-kind contributions like volunteers, donated services and goods, and the expertise of their training contributions.
-We are dedicated to combining resources and coordinating with federal, state and local programs to make the best use of this grant opportunity.
-The schools will work hard to create a climate of collaboration focused on high quality during school hours programming.
-This means every possible school and District resource will be leveraged to offer a well- planned and organized during school hours program.
-The shared expertise of District administrators consisting of our director of After School Programs, assistant superintendent of elementary curriculum and instruction, director of Title I, director of Student Services, director of Instructional Technology, director of Professional Development, and the executive director of research, evaluation and accountability will collaborate to deliver services, monitor student achievement, and evaluate the quality of our offerings.

 Coordination of other state and local resources such as the Title I, to ensure we have resources to continue some key aspects of making sure our students get supplemental help with tutoring either during the day school or during after school hours and the adult members continue to benefit from parent involvement sessions sponsored by Title I and hosted at each school.
 We are also looking for other grant opportunities acquire other funding opportunities so that the program services can continue to some degree of benefit to the targeted students and their adult family members.
 We will continue to look to our partners for continued support in terms of in-kind contributions like volunteers, donated services and goods, and the expertise of their training contributions.
 Coordination with other federal grants such as Title II Part A for training, Title III for ELL support Title IX for educational supplies for the targeted students who are also experiencing homelessness.
-We will continue to enlist Valencia College students, University of Florida, Golden Age Senior Living Care senior citizens, Osceola Council on Aging and OASIS volunteers to be able to continue one on one mentoring to help the targeted students and their adult family members stay motivated and focused on their academic and social well-being during and after school hours.
-We are also looking to our grants writers to search out other grant opportunities to acquire other funding opportunities so that the during programming may continue.
+We will continue to enlist Valencia College students, University of Florida, Golden Age Senior Living Care senior citizens, Merrill Gardens at Solivita Marketplace senior citizens and OASIS volunteers to be able to continue one on one mentoring to help the targeted students and their adult family members stay motivated and focused on their academic and social well-being during the day school or during after school hours.
+We are also looking to our grants writer to search out other grant opportunities to acquire other funding opportunities so that the after-school programming may continue.